kubevirt/community/design-proposals/generalize-virt-stack/gen-virt-stack.md

 ### Virt-Launcher

-- Use the `libvirtd` daemon instead of `virtqemud`.
-TODO Is this really necessary?
+- Launch the libvirt modular daemon (e.g., `virtqemud`, `virtxend`) if available for the `vmi.hypervisor` choice, otherwise launch the monolithic libvirtd daemon.

 - Libvirt connection URI is hypervisor-driver specific.